-Cromarty was the birthplace and home to Hugh Miller who was born in 1802.
+Cromarty was also the birthplace and home to Hugh Miller, who was born in 1802.
 Along with being a stonemason, social justice campaigner, writer, editor and man of faith, he became a renowned fossil hunter and geologist.
-Considered to be one of the great Scots of the 19th century, Hugh’s childhood home, fossil collection and writings still have an influence and legacy in the area and provided the inspiration behind The Geologist Gin.
+Considered one of the great Scots of the 19th century, Hugh’s childhood home, fossil collection and writings still have an influence and legacy in the area and inspired The Geologist Gin.
+The founders of Cromarty Distillers and The Geologist Gin brand hope to one day open a new Cromarty Distillery to visitors.

 Inspired by legacy of local Cromarty figure Hugh Miller, a famous Geologist and fossil hunter, The Geologist Gin combines a variety of gin botanicals including juniper, grains of paradise, cinnamon, orris root, vanilla and cocoa beans.
 Other botanicals include apples along with the unique tomono fruit, which are small edible berries that are similar in flavour to a toffee apple.